vitorsantos93/vitorsantos93/README.md

 🔧 When it comes to the back-end, I have experience with server-side programming languages such as Node.js and Python(Still learning).
 I'm familiar with building RESTful APIs with Insomnia and connecting databases like MySQL and MongoDB.

-🚀 Additionally, I'm comfortable with version control using Git and I'm confortable to work in Agile and Scrum development environments.
+🚀 Additionally, I'm comfortable with version control using Git and I'm comfortable to work in Agile and Scrum development environments.

 📚 I'm constantly learning and staying up-to-date with the latest trends and technologies in web development.
 I believe in continuous improvement and actively seek new challenges to enhance my skills.